TomBurdge/python-email-scraper/README.md

 A python file which uses selenium to scrape email adresses from sites in a list.
 Saves the scraped emails to a CSV called "emails".
 <br/>
 <br/>
-When using the file, you need to add your list manually.
+When using the file, you need to add your list manually.<br/>
-You could also modify the file to read the column a csv quite easily.
-(With pandas, read a column; I often follow this process but have left it out for simplicity.)
+You could also modify the file to read the column of a csv quite easily with pandas.
+I often follow this process but have left it out for simplicity.

 <h2>Requirements</h2>